pelinkaynarpinar/personal-protective-equipment-detection/README.md

 **Format:** YOLOv8
 **License:** CC BY 4.0

-This project uses the dataset for educational and portfolio purposes.
-The dataset was used to train a YOLOv8 object detection model for detecting personal protective equipment in workplace images.

 The original dataset is not included in this repository.
-Only the trained model, project code, training results, and sample prediction outputs are provided.
+The dataset was used only for model training and evaluation.

+This repository includes:

+* Project source code
+* Trained YOLOv8 model weights
+* Training result graphs
+* Confusion matrix outputs
+* Custom prediction examples

 According to the CC BY 4.0 license, appropriate credit is given to the dataset source.
-Any model training, evaluation, and prediction outputs in this repository were created as part of this project.
+Any model training, evaluation, and prediction outputs in this repository were created as part of this educational project.

 ## Custom Prediction Examples

-Some sample prediction images used in this repository were AI-generated workplace images.
-These images were used only for inference testing and visual demonstration.
+Additional AI-generated workplace images were used only for inference testing and visual demonstration.

-They were not included in the training, validation, or test dataset.
+These custom images were not added to the training, validation, or test dataset.
+They were used only to show how the trained model performs on new images.

 ## Technologies Used